• Skip to primary navigation

 Rebel against authority and accept responsibility for your life.

-For most of us, it has become a habit to let others tell us what to think and how to behave.
+For many of us, it has become a habit to let others tell us what to think and how to behave.
 We don’t think for ourselves—instead, we hand over responsibility for our lives to others.
-Unsurprisingly, this leaves us intellectually weak and disconnected from control over our own lives.

 It seems we allow others to dictate how we live because we don’t want to bear the burden of responsibility ourselves—so we shift it onto them.

 Taking responsibility for your life can be challenging, because it requires thinking deeply, making important decisions, and facing failure when choices go wrong.
 To avoid this, many of us let others—politicians, religious leaders, or self-proclaimed saviors—make those decisions for us.
 Then we blame them for nearly everything that goes wrong in our lives, insisting it’s entirely their fault, without pausing to consider that the responsibility might actually be ours.

 If you want to escape the matrix of social conditioning and reclaim your freedom, you need to stop letting others control you like a mindless automaton and instead start being responsible for your life.
 This might be a difficult thing to do, yet it’s the only way to choose your own path in life.